 Look at your child’s sleep problems as a learned habit

 Just like you and I have become accustomed to a certain routine every night before going to bed, so has your child.
 We need to be in the same bed, have our pillow, blanket, etc. Your child has made these associations as well.
 But, ask yourself: are they the right associations?
-Many kids, whether disabled or well, have grown up needing to be rocked to sleep, needing to be breast or bottle fed, have a parent present, sleep in parents’ room, etc. to fall asleep.
+Many kids, whether disabled or neurotypical, have grown up needing to be rocked to sleep, needing to be breast or bottle fed, have a parent present, sleep in parents’ room, etc. to fall asleep.

 Set up a routine